teofiluscandra/teofilus.dev/README.md

 # NextJS + Tailwind CSS

-## Boilerplate for Integrate NextJS + Netlify CMS + Tailwind CSS using PostCSS
+## Boilerplate for Integrate NextJS + Tailwind + .md Loader to write a blog post

 You can deploy to netlify and set automatically deploy with Github.